 Also, please buy and read Servants Leading Servants - 15 Signs of a Real Servant Leader.
-It has a chapter to help you understand how structure works in your life.
-You can also purchase the facilitator's version which has about 50% more material.
+It has a chapter to help you understand how structure works.
+You can also purchase the facilitator's version, which has about 50% more material.

-Additionally, and a very big help is THP and the THP Charts that you find in GR8 Leaders.
+Additionally, and a huge help is THP and the THP Charts that you find in GR8 Leaders.
 THP stands for THERE, HERE, and PATH.
 The entire THP process is covered in Course 1 - Value Right Results AND People.

 How Does Structure Work?

-The principle of structure is simply stated in this phrase.
+The principle of structure is stated in this phrase.